| Clampdown on Palestinian media spreads to the WebPublished yesterday (updated) 24/04/2012 00:01

 usually how a government’s Web censorship program begins," O'Brien says.

 "The big problem is no one willingly hands over the list.
-It would provide a
+It would provide a map of places the government doesn’t want to you to see.
+When you can’t see

 the list, there’s no accountability from the public."

-financial backers in the United States and European Union, both of which are
+The new program's timing may also embarrass the Palestinian Authority's financial backers in the United States and European Union, both of which are

 considering legislation to curb the export of Western technologies used to